maikelarabori/spring-boot-demo/README.md

 ## Overview
-This application contains the basic usage of a few Spring modules: Spring Boot, Spring Data JPA, Spring Security, Spring Data REST and Caching.
+This application contains the basic usage of a few Spring modules: Spring Boot, Spring Data JPA, Spring Security, Spring Data REST, Spring REST Docs and Caching.

 It contains four protected endpoints, which requires a basic authentication (username/password).
 Two of these endpoints defined at _DummyController.java_ are used to simulate external protected endpoints (they require authentication).
 Even though they are part of the same application you should see them as "external" services.
 This will allow the simulation of an authenticated REST call using the Spring WebClient component along with the basic authentication feature (providing an username and password).